Stari dvor

-Stari Dvor (Стари двор, lit.
-"Old Palace") is the city hall of Belgrade, Serbia, housing the office of the Mayor of Belgrade.
+Stari Dvor (Стари двор) is the city hall of Belgrade, Serbia, housing the office of the mayor of Belgrade.
 It was the royal residence of Serbian royal family (the Obrenović and later Karađorđević) from 1884 to 1922.

-The palace is located on the corner of Kralja Milana and Dragoslava Jovanovića streets, opposite Novi Dvor (seat of the President of Serbia).
+The palace is located on the corner of Kralja Milana and Dragoslava Jovanovića streets, opposite Novi Dvor (seat of the president of Serbia).

 History

 Development of the compound

 Influential politician and a businessman, Stojan Simić, purchased in 1830 the lot where palace was to be built.
 Simić drained the marsh, filled and leveled the terrain and on the northern side of the modern Kralja Milana street constructed a house in 1842.
 The edifice became known as the Stari Konak.

 Development of the first Serbian royal compound began in 1843, when the ruling prince Alexander Karađorđević purchased the konak with the surrounding garden.